RealisWorlds/EmLoader/README.md

 1. **Setup API Keys, Configure Settings**:
    ```
-   A) cp keys.example.json keys.json
+   1) cp keys.example.json keys.json
-   B) Edit `keys.json` and add your preferred API key(s)
+   2) Edit `keys.json` and add your preferred API key(s)
-   C) cp settings.example.js settings.js
+   3) cp settings.example.js settings.js
-   D) Edit `settings.js` and configure your settings
+   4) Edit `settings.js` and configure your settings
-   E) Create a profile for the bot
+   5) Create a profile for the bot
       - You can use the EmGenerator or manually create a profile
         - Manual method:
           - copy an existing bot profile and name it- e.g. George.json